Skip to main content

 Buildertrend websites for excavation grading teams that qualify scope fast

 Buildertrend teams usually feel the leak on the first callback.
 We keep getting vague excavation inquiries that do not explain the actual site-work needed.
-When grading, utility trenching, and pad prep requests all land in the same inbox, the estimator wastes the first conversation figuring out whether the lead fits geography, equipment, and project type.
+When grading, utility trenching, and pad prep requests all land in the same inbox, the estimator wastes the first conversation figuring out whether the request fits geography, equipment, and project type.
 This setup separates site-work scope before the handoff reaches Buildertrend so the estimating team stops triaging blind.

 Open page